Engineering Human-Computer Interaction

 | 7 | March 20 | 8:00 Lecture (FB) | Evaluation | |

-| | | 9:45 Project (GC) | Evaluation | External Specifications Document to be delivered on March 26 |
+| 8 | March 27 | 8:00 Project (GC) | Design | |

-| 8 | March 27 | 8:00 Project (GC) | Evaluation and prototyping | Defenses to be planned on March 27 |
+| | | 9:45 Project (GC) | Design | External Specifications Document to be delivered on April 2 |

-| 9 | April 3 | 8:00 Project (GC) | Evaluation and prototyping | |
+| 9 | April 3 | 8:00 Project (GC) | Evaluation and prototyping | Appointments for the defense to be taken during the session |

 | | | 9:45 Project (GC) | Evaluation and prototyping | |